Make open data sharing a no-brainer for ethics committees.¶

 Statement of the problem¶

 The ideology of open and reproducible science makes its ways into various fields of science.
 Neuroimaging is a driving force today behind many fields of brain sciences.
 Despite possibly terabytes of neuroimaging data collected for research daily, just a small fraction becomes publicly available.
-Partially it is because management of neuroimaging data requires to confirm to established legal norms, i.e. addressing the aspect of subjects privacy.
+Partially it is because management of neuroimaging data requires to confirm to established legal norms, i.e. addressing the aspect of research participants privacy.
 Those norms are usually established by institutional review boards (IRB, or otherwise called ethics committees), which are in turn “governed” by the federal regulations, such as 45 Code of Federal Regulations Part 46 in US.

-Flexibility in interpretation of original regulations established in the past century, decentralization of those committees, and lack of a “community” influence over them created the problem: for neuroimaging studies there is no commonly accepted version of a Consent form template which would allow for collected imaging data to be shared as openly as possible while providing adequate guarantees for subjects’ privacy.
+Flexibility in interpretation of original regulations established in the past century, decentralization of those committees, and lack of a “community” influence over them created the problem: for neuroimaging studies there is no commonly accepted version of a Consent form template which would allow for collected imaging data to be shared as openly as possible while providing adequate guarantees for research participants’ privacy.
 In majority of the cases, used Consent forms simply do not include any provision for public sharing of the data to get a “speedy” IRB approval for a study.
 Situation is particularly tricky because major granting agencies (e.g. NIH, NSF) nowadays require public data sharing, but do not provide explicit instructions on how.

 - widely acceptable consent form allowing deposition of anonymized data to public data archives